October 2021 nor'easter: Meteorological history

+Though Wanda moved over slightly warmer waters on November 1, it was weakened somewhat due to renewed shear and entrainment of dry air.
+Nonetheless, the system transitioned into a fully-tropical storm at 12:00 UTC that day, about 825 nmi west-southwest of the Azores.
+After turning east, then northeast early on November 2, the storm produced a large burst of convection.
+Several hours later, however, Wanda entrained more dry air, which degraded the convection.
+On the next day, now following a northerly track, Wanda generated another burst of convection.
+This brought the storm over cooler 20–21 C waters, where its sustained winds fluctuated between 40 and 45 kn into November 4.
+Even so, Wanda was able to maintain some convection around its center during this time.
+Wanda turned southward on November 5, due to a narrow, strengthening ridge to the northwest.

+Late on November 6, Wanda began accelerating northeastward, as it began interacting with a larger extratropical cyclone approaching from the west over the northern Atlantic.
+The resulting wind shear stripped away Wanda's remaining convection, and it became a post-tropical cyclone by 12:00 UTC on November 7, while located about 375 nmi west-northwest of the Azores.
+Several hours later, the cyclone merged with an approaching frontal system and dissipated.

 Preparations

 Northeastern United States

 More than 100 schools closed in Cape Cod, Massachusetts in advance of the nor'easter.
 The Governors of New Jersey and New York declared states of emergency, with the National Weather Service issuing flash flood watches and flash flood warnings across the Northeastern United States.
 New York City Mayor Bill de Blasio had storm drains cleared and sandbags deployed.
 Multiple school districts closed across New Jersey, in anticipation of the flooding.
 Phil Murphy, the Governor of New Jersey, declared a state of emergency for the storm early on October 25.
 As a precaution, schools were shuttered, and flash flood warnings were issued across the state.

 Impact

-According to Aon Benfield, damages from the nor'easter was estimated at over $200 million.
-At the height of the storm, over 617,000 customers lost power in the Northeastern United States.
-The storm also killed at least 2 people in the United States.
+According to Aon Benfield, damage from the nor'easter was estimated at over $200 million across the Northeastern United States.
+Additionally, two storm-related deaths were reported.
+At the height of the storm, over 600,000 customers lost power in the Northeastern United States.